maxie-max/coddingTask_1/README.md

 # Things to DO

-## Using the attached JSON data file, visualize the information in a useful way in a form of Workflow.
+## Visualize the information recieved from JSON data file in a form of a diagram.

- - For better undertanfing refer to the image - workflow.png for reference.
+ - To get better idea please refer to the image - workflow.png that represents such diagram.

+ - bonus point for using your own solution (without MV* frameworks)

- - We'll be interested to hear your design approach, what tools/frameworks/libraries were used, why they were used, and any problems you encountered.
+ - We'll be interested to hear your design approach, what tools/libraries were used, why they were used, and any problems you encountered.

 ## Submitting your application

  - Create a branch of your name and push to your forked repository.
  - Create a pull request to master from your repository.